Borderline Personality Disorder

 - Make sure to get enough sleep.
 Tell your healthcare provider if you’re having trouble sleeping.

-- Keep a healthy diet, and eat at regular meal times.
+- Eat a healthy diet, and have regular meal times.

 - Keep track of people, places, or situations that trigger your symptoms.
 Don't use drugs or alcohol.
 They can make symptoms worse.